How to measure bra size at home for the perfect fit every time

 "You may also notice that the wires in between your boobs are sticking out.
 This indicates that the cups could be too small and your boobs are pushing the wires away from your body.
 It could also be that the back band isn’t tight enough to pull the wires in close to you.

 “Another sign of a badly fitting bra is that the wires under your arms are pressing on your breast tissue.
 This normally means the cup is too small and the wires are not encasing all of your boobs.
-If the wires are digging in under your arm or are too high, this could be that it is too big in the cup or the simply wrong style for you.”
+If the wires are digging in under your arm or are too high, this could be that it is too big in the cup or simply the wrong style for you.”

 How do I know if my bra fits properly?